adevur/docker-easy-samba/docs/DOCUMENTATION.md

 - `guest` is an optional property.
 If it's present, it is a string (equal to `"rw"` or to `"ro"`) that specifies if the shared folder can be accessed without login (i.e. if the share is an anonymous shared folder).
 In case it's equal to `"rw"`, it means that guest users (i.e. users without login) can read and write inside the shared folder; in case it's equal to `"ro"`, it means that guest users can only read contents inside the shared folder.
 If `guest` property is missing, it means that this shared folder cannot be accessed by users without login.

 - `access` is an array of strings that contains all the "access rules" for the shared folder.
 This property is optional if `guest` property is present.
 If `guest` property is absent, `access` property is mandatory and defines the rules that `easy-samba` must apply to the shared folder.
 An access rule is a string that tells `easy-samba` who can access the shared folder, and with what permissions.
 See below for more info.

+- `soft-quota` is an optional property that can be used to limit the size of the shared folder.
+This property is an object with two mandatory properties: `limit` and `whitelist`.

+  - `limit`: it is a string that specifies the limit of directory's size.
+This string must contain an integer (greater or equal to `0`) followed by `GB`, `MB` or `kB`.
+For example: `"limit": "150MB"`.
+If the shared folder's size is greater than this limit, every user will lose write-access to the share (i.e. they keep reading files, but cannot modify or delete any).
+When shared folder's size decreases under the imposed limit, users will automatically gain write-access to the shared folder again.

+  - `whitelist`: it is an array that contains the list of users to which the soft-quota limit is not applied (and that will keep write-access to the share).
+For example: `"whitelist": ["admin"]`.
+This way, an eventual administrator can delete files in order to free space, after the size limit is crossed.

 ACCESS RULE SYNTAX: these are the types of access rules supported: